 You can choose to charter your helicopter or simply reserve a seat on a shared flight.
 The latter is considerably cheaper, with standard rates of just $195 a seat one-way to each of the 3 New York City airports.

 Hot Tip: BLADE now requires all eligible passengers to be vaccinated against COVID-19 for all shared flights.

 Here’s a look at all of BLADE’s scheduled airport transfers, broken down by region:

 - West 30th to JFK

-Note that transfers are also available in Los Angeles, but BLADE does not operate scheduled service on these routes.
-Instead, you can only charter a private helicopter or crowdsource (more on that soon) a flight, which starts at $1,525 from Downtown L.A. to LAX when booking a month in advance.
+Note that transfers are also available in Los Angeles and San Francisco, but BLADE does not operate scheduled services on these routes.
+Instead, you can only charter a private helicopter or crowdsource (more on that soon) a flight, which starts at $3,575 from Downtown L.A. to LAX and $1,575 in the Bay Area.
 These prices may be subject to change based on various factors.